-Different types of chemotherapy drugs
+Types of chemotherapy drugs

 Knowing how the drug works is important in predicting side effects.
-This helps oncologists decide which drugs are likely to work well together.
+This helps doctors decide which drugs are likely to work well together.
 If more than one drug will be used, this information also helps them plan exactly when each of the drugs should be given (in which order and how often).

 Because these drugs damage DNA, they can cause long-term damage to the bone marrow.
-In rare cases, this can eventually lead to acute leukemia.
+In rare cases, this can lead to acute leukemia.
 The risk of leukemia from alkylating agents is “dose-dependent,” meaning that the risk is small with lower doses, but goes up as the total amount of the drug used gets higher.
 The risk of leukemia after getting alkylating agents is highest about 5 to 10 years after treatment.

 - Nitrogen mustards: such as mechlorethamine (nitrogen mustard), chlorambucil, cyclophosphamide (Cytoxan®), ifosfamide, and melphalan

 - Nitrosoureas: such as streptozocin, carmustine (BCNU), and lomustine

 The platinum drugs (such as cisplatin, carboplatin, and oxalaplatin) are sometimes grouped with alkylating agents because they kill cells in a similar way.
 These drugs are less likely than the alkylating agents to cause leukemia later.

 Antimetabolites interfere with DNA and RNA growth by substituting for the normal building blocks of RNA and DNA.
 These agents damage cells during the S phase, when the cell’s chromosomes are being copied.
 They are commonly used to treat leukemias, cancers of the breast, ovary, and the intestinal tract, as well as other types of cancer.

 Examples of antimetabolites include:

 - 6-mercaptopurine (6-MP)